microsoft/mpss/README.md

 %ANDROID_HOME%\platforms\android-%CMAKE_SYSTEM_VERSION%\android.jar
 ```

+### Tests

+Configure the CMake project with `-DMPSS_BUILD_TESTS=ON` to build the test suite.
+The tests show an example use of the core API.

 ## OpenSSL Provider (mpss-openssl)

 To build the OpenSSL provider, configure the CMake project with `-DMPSS_BUILD_MPSS_OPENSSL_STATIC=ON` (for a static library build) or `-DMPSS_BUILD_MPSS_OPENSSL_SHARED=ON` (for a shared library build).
 Examples for using the OpenSSL provider can be found in [tests/mpss_openssl_tests.cpp](tests/mpss_openssl_tests.cpp).
+These are built when `-DMPSS_BUILD_TESTS=ON` is set, as long as the mpss-openssl is built as well.

 ## Contributing to MPSS